rmaharba/FlowSlides/README.md

 ## Step 2: Install the packages:

-Open a _new_ terminal from the _root_ of your React Native project.
+Open a _new_ terminal from the _root_ of the React Native project.
 Run the following command to install the packages:

 ```bash
 yarn install